 A Concert in a Vanished Church: Recontextualizing Peace Island's Auditory History with Modern Technology

-Research | 2023 (Paper submitted)
+Research | 2023 (Paper accepted)

 Interpret the history of the East Asian seas through the auditory dimension.